BzGEO/pace_oci_toolkit/README.md

 **(vi) Image classification** (*for basic unsupervised learning classification of PACE OCI data*)

-## Add this repo to Google Earth Engine
+## 📢 Add this repo to Google Earth Engine 📢
-To add the code repository directly to your GEE account, use the following *bit.ly* link: https://bit.ly/gee_repo_pace_oci.
+To add the code repository 💾 directly to your GEE account, use the following *bit.ly* 🔗: https://bit.ly/gee_repo_pace_oci.

 ## Additional information
-1. A video overview of the tools is provided in the third part of the following, from the [2nd PACE Land data Users' Group (PLUG) meeting](https://pace.oceansciences.org/events_more.htm?id=77) on *1 July 2025*: https://www.youtube.com/watch?v=hOu8rPd_x6I.
+1. A video 🎥 overview of the tools is provided in the third part of the following, from the [2nd PACE Land data Users' Group (PLUG) meeting](https://pace.oceansciences.org/events_more.htm?id=77) on *1 July 2025*: https://www.youtube.com/watch?v=hOu8rPd_x6I.
 2. More information on the PLUG can be found at: https://pace.oceansciences.org/event_archive/landDataUserGroup.htm.
 3. More information on PACE's data products can be found at: https://pace.oceansciences.org/data_table.htm.